Motion Design

 The spatial model

 Every element on screen lives somewhere.
-Motion must agree with that location.
-A modal entering from the left and exiting through the top reads as broken even if the user cannot say why.
-The three axes give you a vocabulary.
+Its motion has to match that spot.
+A modal that slides in from the left and leaves out the top reads as broken, even if the user can't say why.
+The three axes give you the vocabulary.

 Left is back, right is forward

 Navigation, onboarding, step flows.
-Forward motion reads as progress, backward as return.
+Moving right reads as progress.
+Moving left reads as going back.

 Top is navigation, bottom is action